digiscot/digiscot-website/pages/projects/centre-nordic.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">some coastal boat heritage <a href="https://twitter.com/NordicUHI">@NordicUHI</a> this week with a  visit to the Bressay History Group! <a href="https://twitter.com/digiscot">@digiscot</a> <a href="https://twitter.com/scvotweet">@scvotweet</a> <a href="http://t.co/MWFEYEB0la">pic.twitter.com/MWFEYEB0la</a></p>&mdash; silke reeploeg (@SilkeReeploeg) <a href="https://twitter.com/SilkeReeploeg/status/648210904933343232">September 27, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Our website is up and running!
+This is where we have collected all the records captured by our lovely project participants.
+The page still needs some tweaking and there are also some records still to be uploaded.
+But as a work in progress, we are very pleased.
+See it [here](http://digital.norseworld.com/)

 ## Evaluation